-ship with the guaranty associations can help in the Receivership Court.
+Donna Wilson (Oklahoma Receivership Office) pointed out that a close relationship with the guaranty associations can help in the Receivership Court.
 In a recent Oklahoma receivership, she said, "it was important for the court to know that there wasn't friction there, and that if it was necessary to liquidate the company, the guaranty funds would support that action."